20 September – 26 October 2019

-Lisson Gallery is pleased to present the first exhibition of Richard Long in its Shanghai space, where a number of works in stone, photography and text will be displayed.
+Lisson Gallery Shanghai is delighted to open an exhibition of work by the internationally renowned conceptual artist, Richard Long (RA, OBE).
+With works spanning 1987 to 2018, the exhibition will feature a mud drawing, text work and four photographs, illustrating his extensive journeys across the globe, from his home in rural England to the wild and historic sites in South Africa and Mexico.
 Also on show will be evidence of the artist’s previous trips to Mainland China in the Yunnan and Sichuan provinces, including documentation of his River Yangtze Stone Line, China (2010) produced at the same time as the ephemeral performance, A Thousand Stones Thrown into the River Yangtze.